 - User Experience Designer – Artistic and creative, likes the psychology of why and how a user feels about a website or application.

 These are certainly not the only qualities that describe these particular positions.
-Hopefully, this gives you a bit of insight into the type of qualities you may already possess that will be beneficial on a particular path.
+Hopefully, this gives you a bit of insight into the type of qualities you may already possess.

 How much time and attention will you be able to devote to this pursuit?

-Coding is very much like playing a musical instrument or competing in sports: you have to stay fresh, practice, and get those reps in to succeed; you challenge yourself to get better.
-It will be important to devote consistent time and practice to not only pursue this career path but also stay relevant in it as well, even if it’s as little as 30 minutes a day.
+Coding is very much like playing a musical instrument or competing in sports.
+You have to stay fresh, practice, and get those reps in to succeed; you challenge yourself to get better.
+It will be important to devote consistent time and practice to build your skills.
 Consistency is key as you are developing a habit to learn new things and think like an engineer.

 Knowing how much time you can devote will be key in finding an approach that’s right for you.